jacobwisniewski/symphony-backend/README.md

 - DATABASE_URL: MongoDB URL
 - CLIENT_ID: Spotify Client ID
 - CLIENT_SECRET: Spotify Client Secret
-- REDIRECT_URI: Spotify Redirect URI
+- FRONTEND_URL: The frontend URL, used for callbacks
+  - '/profile/callback', '/create/callback' and '/join/callback' should be registered as callback URIs for Spotify

 ## How to use MongoDB compass (GUI style tool for MongoDB clusters)
 Do these steps if you have never used MongoDB compass